How to Start Weaning: 5 Top Tips from an Infant Nutritionist

-I have run NHS weaning workshops on how to start weaning, written the Cow & Gate 5 Step Weaning Plan on how to start weaning, and now run an online weaning class on how to start weaning.
+I have run NHS weaning workshops on how to start weaning, written the Cow & Gate 5 Step Weaning Plan on how to start weaning, and run countless online and in person workshops on how to start weaning.

 What should I start with?